phaze

 Stopping a GLP-1 medication is a real decision, not a default.
 The molecule is not addictive, and pharmacologically you can stop without a step-down.
 The reason this guide exists is that the practical experience of stopping, hunger returning, food noise creeping back, weight drifting up, is the part that catches people off guard.
-About 68 percent of weight lost on semaglutide is regained within a year of switching to placebo, per the STEP-1 extension.
+In the STEP-1 extension, participants regained roughly two thirds of the weight lost on semaglutide within a year of switching to placebo.
 The number is not destiny.
-People who plan a structured taper, hold a protein floor, lift, and watch a few patterns regain far less.
-This guide walks through what tapering actually means with GLP-1, an example step-down approach, what you will likely feel week by week, the patterns worth watching, the choice between restart and a maintenance dose, and the conversation worth having with your doctor first.
+Research suggests people who plan a structured taper, hold a protein floor, keep training, and watch a few patterns tend to regain less.
+This guide walks through what tapering actually means with GLP-1, an example step-down approach, what you may feel week by week, the patterns worth watching, the choice between restarting and a maintenance dose, and the conversation worth having with your clinician first.
+It is educational, not medical advice.

 01